 Preventing Malicious Behavior

-Of course, as well as providing a range of options for the gentle enforcement of company standards and the rules of the road, AI dash cams can also provide the means to prevent malicious activity, including the effective tackling of insurance fraud.
+Of course, as well as providing a range of options for the gentle enforcement of company standards and the rules of the road, AI video telematics systems and devices can also provide the means to prevent malicious activity, including the effective tackling of insurance fraud.

-The VIA Mobile360 D700 AI Dash Cam leverages a Full HD video stream of both road and cabin.
+The VIA Mobile360 D700 and M800 leverage a Full HD video stream of both road and cabin.
 The higher the quality of footage capture, the better the opportunities for analysis and actionable insights.
-FTwo wide-angle (155°) HDR-capable 1080p cameras that capture footage at 50fps allow for fine-grained, frame-by-frame analysis of road and driver events.
+Wide-angle HDR-capable 1080p cameras that capture footage at 50fps allow for fine-grained, frame-by-frame analysis of road and driver events.

 Knowing the Where, as well as the Why